2021-Team-E/Mandoo/README_en.md

 > This project was carried out for building a prototype for "Handshaker."

-- Quizrix is a platform with a user-friendly interface designed to upload and view workbook problems via classifying different components of the question from a problem image and saving them to a database.
+- f(Quiz) is a platform with a user-friendly interface designed to upload and view workbook problems via classifying different components of the question from a problem image and saving them to a database.

 1️⃣ The user uploads the image of the problem.